New Zealand Book Awards for Children and Young Adults: Young Adult Fiction

-Senior Fiction (1993–2003); Young Adult Fiction (2004–)
+Illustration

+The illustration award was added in 2016, when the Awards merged with the LIANZA Awards.
+It is named the Russell Clark award in honour of the New Zealand illustrator of that name.

+Te reo Māori

+This award is currently called the Wright Family Foundation Te Kura Pounamu Award and is awarded to a book written entirely in (or translated entirely into) te reo Māori (the Māori language).
+It was introduced in 2016 when the Awards merged with the LIANZA Awards, and is judged separately by Te Rōpū Whakahau.

 Honour Award and runners-up

 Honour Awards are given at the judge's discretion to outstanding finalists that don't win in their category.
 As of 2012, finalists presented an Honour Award receive a prize of $500.

 Honour Awards were first presented in 1993, while in 1990 to 1992 runners-up were awarded second and third prizes.